Find Rare and Valuable Books for Sale Online

 The biggest factor when it comes to weighing up the value of a rare book is the physical condition.
 The book seller will turn this book over in their hands time and time again trying to gauge how close this copy is to the original copy.
 You need to check the pages carefully to see if they are all there or whether any are torn.
 Look at the spine and see if it is cracked, faded or damaged or if the book has been rebound.
 Rebound books will lose a large chunk of their rarity and it will reduce their value.
 A general rule of thumb is that the better the condition, the more the rare book is worth

 These are the basic factors that make a book valuable; demand, scarcity, special ‘one off’ features and condition.
-For any aspiring book collector these things should certainly be taken into account as you never know what you will find hiding on the shelves of some dusty old book shop or on specialist websites like www.usedbooksearch.co.uk
+For any aspiring book collector these things should certainly be taken into account.
+You never know what you will find hiding on the shelves of some dusty old book shop or on specialist websites like www.usedbooksearch.co.uk